denistsoi/franklinchen.github.io/source/_posts/2011-10-08-my-god-its-full-of-stairs-pittsburgh-step-trek-2011.markdown

 ## (Update of 2012-10-06)

 The following year, sadly, I did not do the Pittsburgh Step Trek again, because of a schedule conflict with [the Fineview Stepathon that I did instead](/blog/2012/10/06/the-fineview-stepathon-2012-pittsburghs-grueling-urban-trail-race/).
 We'll have to see what the schedules are for 2013.

+## (Update of 2013-9-25)

+Unfortunately, because of schedule conflicts again, Abby and I will not able to attend Step Trek.
+It seems that everything in Pittsburgh happens on the weekend of Step Trek.

+But I attended a special preview tour that enabled me to [catch up on changes and also promote the event](/blog/2013/09/25/why-you-should-go-out-to-the-pittsburgh-south-side-slopes-step-trek/).